Protesters light up Hong Kong Space Museum with lasers to protest student's arrest

 HONG KONG: Hundreds of protesters with laser pointers gathered to create a light show at the Hong Kong Space Museum on Wednesday (Aug 7), to protest the arrest of a student for buying laser lights the night before.

-Hong Kong police have called the pointers "offensive weapons", demonstrating at a press briefing earlier Wednesday how the laser beams are strong enough to burn through paper.
+Hong Kong police called the pointers "offensive weapons", demonstrating at a press briefing earlier Wednesday how the laser beams are strong enough to burn paper.

-Protesters created a laser display across the facade of the museum and tried to use the lasers to burn through paper, in a bid to denounce authorities' claims.
+Gathering outside the museum, protesters created a dizzying, frenetic laser display across the dome-shaped facade of the museum - which closed early in anticipation of the protest - and tried to use the lasers to burn through paper, in a bid to denounce authorities' claims.

+"Our officers went on foot patrol, intercepted a male and found in his possession 10 laser guns.
+He was then arrested for possession of offensive weapons," chief superintendent John Tse Chun-chung had said.

+"Reclaim Hong Kong, revolution of our times," chanted the crowds outside the museum.

 In contrast to the escalating violence over the last few weeks, the atmosphere at the Space Museum was light-hearted, as people projected slogans on the wall of the museum and used their hands to make shadow animals.